 - Hourly / - BiWeekly /

-The employee receives managerial supervision from the Director of Nursing Perkins.
+The employee in this classification receives managerial supervision from the Director of Nursing Perkins.
 The employee is subject to call-in and overtime based on staffing needs.
-The work is performed at Clifton T. Perkins Hospital Center where care is provided to mentally ill patients who have been judged not criminally responsible for committing felonies, and to those who are difficult to manage in a less secure setting and who have been deemed dangerous to themselves or others.
-Employees are required to observe infection control precautions in order to prevent contamination and spread of disease.
-Employees may be required to lift patients or apply physical restraints.
+Employee is required to observe infection control precautions in order to prevent contamination and spread of disease.
+Employee may be required to lift patients or apply physical restraints.
 The work requires long periods of standing, walking, bending and reaching.

-Positions in this classification are evaluated using the Classification Job Evaluation Methodology.
-The use of this method involves comparing the assigned duties and responsibilities of a position to the job criteria found in the Nature of Work and Examples of Work sections of a class specification or class description.
+The position in this classification is evaluated by using the classification job evaluation methodology.
+The use of this method involves comparing the assigned duties and responsibilities of a position to the job criteria found in the Nature of Work and Examples of Work sections of the class specification.

 Assists the Director of Nursing in planning, organizing, directing and managing the facility's nursing program;

 Collaborates with the Director of Nursing, the facility's chief executive officer and other program/discipline directors in designing, planning, implementing and evaluating the facility/agency programs and policies;

 Conducts staff meetings to resolve patient and staff problems;